Sud0u53r/sud0u53r.github.io/content/posts/dragonctf2021/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;sqlEscape replaces any substring that matches with /[^ -~]|[']/g with empty string.
 The supported characters are quite extensive, but the single quote is clearly specified to be removed.The post request route `/cmd/babyheap/add/` in babyheap.js has an extra parameter "data", which doesn't have any regex restrictions.
 But, then again we're stuck with the regex check in sqlEscape.

 &nbsp;&nbsp;&nbsp;&nbsp;I tried serveral other methods to exploit the given api routes to list and read files related to postgres data, logs, etc., but nothing worked.
-I setup postgresql and the server locally and used console.log to check for errors and debugging.
-After a while, I tried to bruteforce and check if any of the possible characters for sqlEscape can escape from the single quotes and wrote a loop in python to check it.
+I setup postgresql and the server locally for debugging.

+&nbsp;&nbsp;&nbsp;&nbsp;After a while, I tried to bruteforce and check if any of the characters allowed by sqlEscape can escape from the single quotes and wrote a loop in python to check it.

 ```py3
 import requests, json